tapfortap/Documentation/AndroidAPIReference.md

 ---

-#### public static AppWall create(Context context, final AppWallListener appWallAdListener)
+#### public static AppWall create(Context context, final AppWallListener appWalListener)

-Creates and starts loading an appWall with the provided listener.
+Creates a new instance of AppWall and starts loading an app wall with the provided listener.

 **Parameters**